 Friday, 13/07/2018, 13:07 (GMT+7)

-With a simple computer, Vinschool’s students can connect to friends, experts in Hochiminh City, the US, Canada, and many other countries over the world.
+With a simple computer, Vinschool’s students can connect with friends, experts in Hochiminh City, the US, Canada, and many other countries all over the world.
 Students can talk about different academic subjects, get to know each other, learn together, and practice their English.
-These are known as “borderless classrooms”, where teachers can help their students to engage in exchanges, and learn from many others across the world.
-This is the true manifestation of how increased application of IT in teaching curriculum can bring about positive results for students.
+These are known as “borderless classrooms”, where teachers can help their students to engage in these exchanges, and learn from many others across the world.
+This is the true manifestation of how increased application of IT in teaching can bring about positive results for students.

 Using Microsoft apps, students in class 4B2, Vinschool Primary can interact with Anthony Salcito – Microsoft’s Vice President for Worldwide education.